Chart Color Schemes

 Southbank (West) - South Wharf features high concentrations of lone person households and group households, with a fairly typical median household size

 Family households constitute 47.0% of all households, including 10.3% couples with children, 30.4% couples without children, and 4.3% single parent families.
-Non-family households comprise the remaining 53.0%, with lone person households at 43.1% and group households making up 9.7%.
-The median household size is 1.8 people, which aligns with the Greater Melbourne average.
+Non-family households account for the remaining 53.0%, with lone person households at 43.1% and group households comprising 9.7%.
+The median household size is 1.8 people, aligning with Greater Melbourne's average.

 Frequently Asked Questions - Households